nkurunziza-saddy/tiza/README.md

-# Tiza - Modern Library Management System
+## Tiza - Modern Library Management System

-A modern, fast, and secure library management system built with Tauri and Next.js.
+A modern, fast, and secure library management system built with Tauri.

 ![Tiza Screenshot](docs/screenshot.png)

-## Features
+### Features

 - **Lightning Fast**: Built with Rust and Tauri for maximum performance
 - **Cross-Platform**: Available for Windows, macOS, and Linux